 “[Suppliers] are definitely going to be involved in the market and I think if you are a marketing company just selling capacity, then they will overtake you fairly soon,” said Phelan.

 “If you are providing all the layered services that are as much about [your] technology as about, if you like, just a selling engine of a company, then I think it might be a slightly different proposition.
 I think [suppliers] might need the aggregator or the people doing that work to coexist with them to deliver the market.”

-Burford agrees suppliers “will struggle to build decent technology platforms” and may therefore need to partner with aggregators – at least those left standing.
+Burford agrees suppliers “will struggle to build decent technology platforms” and may therefore need to partner with aggregators.

-Of around 15 aggregators currently in business, Burford sees that “dropping to a third of that figure” within two years.
+But he says they must choose wisely.
+Of around 15 aggregators currently in business, Burford sees that “dropping to a third” within two years.